What AI Coding Tools Actually Read

 Where Reality Graph fits

-Reality Graph’s contribution here is architectural: it is designed local-first, so the verification layer itself adds no new transmission path – the checks against the written task, including boundary checks that catch out-of-scope file access, run in your environment, and the evidence report documents per run what was touched.
-It is not a secret scanner and does not replace one – it makes the workflow around your tools inspectable without adding another cloud to trust.
+Reality Graph’s contribution here is architectural: it is designed local-first, so the verification layer itself adds no new transmission path - the checks against the written task, including boundary checks that catch out-of-scope file access, run in your environment, and the evidence report documents per run what was touched.
+Where it does assemble material for an agent, that material goes through a scoped pack designed to strip recognised secret patterns before the prompt is built, which addresses the second row of the table and nothing beyond it.
+It is not a secret scanner and does not replace one - it makes the workflow around your tools inspectable without adding another cloud to trust.

 This page gives you